cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 combine -M HybridNew datacard_part1.txt --LHCmode LHC-limits -n .part1B --saveHybridResult --fork 0 --expectedFromGrid 0.500
 ```

 Calculate the median expected limit and the 68% range.
 The 95% range could also be done, but note it will take much longer to run the 0.025 quantile.
-While combine is running you can move on to the next steps below.
+While <span style="font-variant:small-caps;">Combine</span> is running you can move on to the next steps below.

 **Tasks and questions:**
 - In contrast to `AsymptoticLimits`, with `HybridNew` each limit comes with an uncertainty.
 What is the origin of this uncertainty?